 6. Fins (& Boots)

-- When it comes to fins, we were looking for something that is packable and good quality.
+- When it comes to fins, we were looking for something packable and good quality.
 We’ve been on plenty of snorkeling trips where they didn’t have our size or ran out of our size, and we’d end up with blisters.

 - We ended up deciding on these Hotshot Fins, because they are compact and fit into our carry-on luggage.
 The Hotshots are recommended for snorkeling and warm water diving only.
 We might give them a try on our upcoming cold water dive and let you know how they manage.